 Able to obtain CPR certificate.

-Able to travel to multiple work sites.
-This position requires reliable transportation needed as well as proof of valid driver license, current auto insurance identification card, and an acceptable driving record per NIAC standards
+Able to travel to multiple work sites; reliable transportation needed (proof of valid driver license, current auto insurance identification card, and acceptable driving record per NIAC standards is required).

 |Back To Jobs|